bryan754/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

   2.2 Create vector for defining ID, mean and standard deviation
   2.3 Making nessesary subset from setAllInOne
 3. Using descriptive activity names to name the activities in the data set
-4. Appropriately labeling the data set with descriptive variable names
+4. Labelling the data set with descriptive variable names
 5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject
   5.1 Making second tidy data set
   5.2 Writing second tidy data set in txt file

-PS..The code takes for granted all the data is present in the same folder, un-compressed and without names altered.

 ## About variables:
 * `x_train`, `y_train`, `x_test`, `y_test`, `subject_train` and `subject_test` contain the data from the downloaded files.